Superlópez (2003 film)

-Superlópez contra el robot de bolsillo (translated as Superlópez Against the Pocket Robot) is a 2003 Spanish 3D computer-animated short film directed by Enrique Gato, and based on JAN's comics, Superlópez.
+Superlópez contra el robot de bolsillo (translated as Superlópez Against the Pocket Robot) is a 2003 Spanish animated short film directed by Enrique Gato, and based on JAN's comics, Superlópez.

 Gato, fan of this comic series, wanted to make a homage at JAN work with a 3-minute computer-animated film; although he tried to make a long duration film, that wasn't possible.

 The plot is about a battle on the street between the main character against a giant robot.

 Production

 Gato tried to design the character by himself for make a few seconds animatics, although he tried making an adaptation as a designer before.
 When he began writing the script, Gato tried to get a story (not very complicated) what the fans would like, so he divided the movie in six steps: prologue, Superlópez appears, enemy appears, both fight, ending and epilogue.

 Reception

 JAN gave Gato his permission to make the project.
 Despite admitting that he won't make the film by selfishness, has a strong friendship with the cartoonist.
 After watching the short, JAN made a positive review.